ocean-tracking-network/node-manager-training/_episodes/10_Database fix notebooks.md

 ![Example 4 Dropdown](../fig/nmt_dbfix_ex4_fig3.png)

 The logic of both options will work the same but differ in the way to select the download(s) to delete.
 For the selectable table, you can click or Control-click on the rows on the actual table.
-For the drop-down, you can click or Control-clik on the catalognumber(s) in the drop-down. **IMPORTANT** Make sure the catalognumber(s) in the drop-down you select matches the catalognumber(s) in the table.
+For the drop-down, you can click or Control-click on the catalognumber(s) in the drop-down.

+⭐ **IMPORTANT** ⭐ Make sure the catalognumber(s) in the drop-down you select matches the catalognumber(s) in the table.

 For each duplicate download group, you can check which download(s) are incorrect and should be deleted.
 You can do this using the guidance in the instructions in the notebook.
-If the downloads are matched to different receivers, the correct download matching is the one with the closest download date to its receiver's end date and the other rows should be deleted.
-If they are matched to the same receiver, the correct download is the one with the most accurate catalognumber.
+- If the downloads are matched to different receivers, the correct download matching is the one with the closest download date to its receiver's end date and the other rows should be deleted.
+- If they are matched to the same receiver, the correct download is the one with the most accurate catalognumber.
 This could be of the format `{receiver_catalognumber}-{download_date}`.
 The other rows should be deleted.

-In the table, there is a '***' in the 'recommended' column which shows which rows the notebook recommends to delete but sometimes it can be inaccurate so we recommend human eyes on it to double check that it is the one(s) you intend to delete.
+In the displayed table, there is a '***' in the 'recommended' column which shows which rows the notebook recommends to delete but sometimes it can be inaccurate so we recommend human eyes on it to double check that it is the one(s) you intend to delete.

 For example, if the download table shows: